-- During off-season conditioning, it is more important to stress weight training than passing leagues.
-The most important weight training is that which focuses not on bulk and bench presses but on strengthening of shoulder, back and neck muscles. - During preseason practices, it is imperative to teach proper blocking and tackling techniques, and to prohibit butt blocking, face tackling, spearing and any other activity that makes the head the principal point of contact in blocking and tackling.
+- 1. Enhanced sanitation for practice apparel, facilities, personal protection equipment and all other equipment. - During off-season conditioning, it is more important to stress weight training than passing leagues.
+The most important weight training is that which focuses not on bulk and bench presses but on strengthening of shoulder, back and neck muscles. - During preseason practices, it is imperative to teach proper blocking and tackling techniques, and to prohibit butt blocking, face tackling, spearing and any other activity that makes

-- During games, don't stop teaching.
+- the head the principal point of contact in blocking and tack-ling. - During games, don't stop teaching.
 Demand proper techniques of blocking and tackling even during emotionally charged games.
-Don't send the message that wild, reckless, kamikaze play is especially praiseworthy. - 4.
+Don't send the message that wild, reckless, kamikaze play is especially praiseworthy. - 5.
 At all times, assign player positions sensibly in practice and games, in scrimmages and drills.
 Don't put younger, slighter, less mature players in positions where they will be more likely to make open-field tackles: at defensive back, or on punt and kick-off coverage teams. - No existing football helmet is concussion proof.
 Proper helmet fit is a major concern and is imperative that athletes, coaches and athletic trainers take an active role in the proper fitting of helmets.
 Comfort shortcuts are not permitted.
-(See MHSAA Concussion Protocol) - 6.
+(See MHSAA Concussion Protocol) - 7.
 When a player has experienced or shown signs of head trauma (loss of consciousness, visual disturbances, headache, inability to walk correctly, obvious disorientation, memory loss), he should receive medical attention and should not be allowed to return to practice or competition without permission from a physician.